 Location.
-54° 29.211′ N, 6° 35.566′ W. Marker is in Dungannon, Northern Ireland, in County Armagh.
-Marker can be reached from Derryhubbert Road, half a kilometer west of Derrylileagh Road, on the right when traveling west.
+54° 29.171′ N, 6° 35.172′ W. Marker is in Dungannon, Northern Ireland, in County Armagh.
+Marker can be reached from Derryhubbert Road, half a kilometer west of Derrylileagh Road.
 Touch for map.
-Marker is in this post office area: Dungannon, Northern Ireland BT71 6NW, United Kingdom.
+Marker is at or near this postal address: 8 Derryhubbert Road, Dungannon, Northern Ireland BT71 6NW, United Kingdom.
 Touch for directions.

 More about this marker.
-Marker can be accessed from the Derryladd Lough entrance to Peatlands Park.
+Marker can be easily accessed from the Derryladd Lough entrance to Peatlands Park.

-Located about 1.5 mile along the Peatlands walk trail.
+Located about 0.5 mile along the lake walk trail.

 Editor’s want-list for this marker.
 Wide shot of marker and surrounding area in context. • Can you help?